strizhkindenis/raylib-rs/DECISIONS.md

 Document where I put all the little design decisions that go into this library.

 1. Allocations
-   A few functiosn in raylib return a buffer that should be deallocated by the user.
+   A few functions in raylib return a buffer that should be deallocated by the user.
 Previously, we copied this data into a Vector and then freed with libc::free.

 If the user had a custom alocator or some other strange linking strategy, this would free an invalid pointer.